lautiamkok/Advanced-Vue.js-Web-Development/README.md

 * Create a data-persistent (client-only) shopping cart system with Pinia

-* Create a data-persistent (client-server) shopping cart system with composables
+* Create a data-persistent (client-server) shopping cart system with Redis

 * Lazy-load components and images